 As REITs, each of AMB and ProLogis must distribute with respect to each year at least 90% of its REIT taxable income to its stockholders or shareholders, as applicable.
 Other restrictions apply to a REIT's income and assets.
 For any taxable year that AMB or ProLogis fails to qualify as a REIT, it will not be allowed a deduction for dividends paid to its stockholders or shareholders, as applicable, in computing taxable income and thus would become subject to U.S. federal and state income tax as if it were a regular taxable corporation.
 In such an event, AMB or ProLogis, as the case may be, could be subject to potentially significant tax liabilities.
 Unless entitled to relief under certain statutory provisions, AMB or ProLogis, as the case may be, would also be disqualified from treatment as a REIT for the four taxable years following the year in which it lost its qualification.
-If AMB or ProLogis failed to qualify as a REIT, the market price of the combined company may need to reduce substantially the amount of distributions to its stockholders because of its increased tax liability.
+If AMB or ProLogis failed to qualify as a REIT, the market price of the common stock of the combined company may decline and the combined company may need to reduce substantially the amount of distributions to its stockholders because of its increased tax liability.